splunk/observability-workshop/docs/victorops/getting_started/test_environment.md

 ![SmartAgent](../../images/victorops/smartagent-tile.png){: .zoom}

-...then scroll down to 'Step 1' where you will find the commands for installing the agent.
-Keep this tab/window open as you will come back here in a couple of minutes to **copy**{: .label-button .sfx-ui-button} the commands.
+...then scroll down to 'Step 1' where you will find the commands for installing the agent for both Linux and Windows.
+You need to copy the commands for Linux, so click the top **copy**{: .label-button .sfx-ui-button} button to place these commands on your clipboard ready for the next step.

 ![SmartAgent Install](../../images/victorops/smartagent-install.png){: .zoom}